Trump floats eliminating capital gains tax on home sales. What would that mean?

 Inventory release

-He also suspects the elimination of the capital gains tax on home sales would release inventory onto the housing market.
+He also suspects abolishing the capital gains tax on home sales would release inventory onto the housing market.

 "It could be a good thing for the market.
 In particular where inventory is constrained, it could benefit regular folks," Berner said.